lul29/Phys212/review-material-week-11.md

 When we discuss torque on coil of wires, we will make use of the magnetic dipole moment.

-For the electric dipole, we were able to define the dipole moment.
+For the electric dipole, we defined the dipole moment.

 <lrn-math> \vec{p} = (qs, \rm{from}\;-\;\rm{to}+) </lrn-math>

 This has two uses.
 It tells us the orientation in space of the dipole and it also tells us its strength by encoding both the charge and their separation.